 The best way to answer this question is to tell a story that reveals something about your character and experience.
 A great story to tell about this situation is how you got started in education.
 What made you want to be a teacher?
 What made you want to transition into administration?
 You can use an unusual educational situation in which you have been involved and describe it briefly.

-It could be a time when you showed your humorous side and improved the school community morale, climate, culture, and spirit.
+It could be when you showed your humorous side and improved the school community morale, climate, culture, and spirit.
 Make sure it makes you look good!
 Explain how you were motivated to become a school administrator.

 5. What is your philosophy of education?

 This is a question you must think about carefully before interviewing.
 It is a good idea to write out your philosophy of administration and leadership.
 Bring the document with you to the interview to refer to if appropriate.
 You should include:

 - A brief statement of why you became an educator.